What to Do When You and Your Spouse Disagree on Debt

 Looking back, I know the following strategies helped us finally come together to accomplish our goal:

 - I made cutbacks in areas that didn’t impact him.
-Next, learned to do my hair at home.
-Then I forced myself to grocery shop on a regular basis so that we could prepare meals at home more often and eat out less often.
+First, I learned to do my hair at home.
+Then I forced myself to grocery shop on a regular basis so that we could prepare meals at home more often and eat out less.
 I also located free or low-cost ways to have fun without spending a lot of money.
 I didn’t insist that he make any changes to accomplish a goal that he didn’t fully support.
 In time, he made his own adjustments.

 - I listened to his objections and incorporated some of his ideas.
 He didn’t agree with suggestions like stopping the 401(k) contributions or only keeping $1,000 in savings.
 We focused on the actions we could agree on.
 There’s no room for a my-way-or-the-highway approach.